Meirah0/software-engineering-project/docs/task-1-git/README.md

 software-engineering-project
 ```

-The repository contains the Software Engineering documentation, source code, screenshots, tests, workflow files, and task folders.
+The repository contains the project documentation, source code, screenshots, tests, workflow files, and task folders.

-## What I Practiced

-For this Git task, I practiced the following:

-1. Creating and updating a GitHub repository
+## Git Workflow Overview

+During the project, Git was used to manage changes step by step.

+The workflow included:

-2. Adding project files and documentation
+1. Updating project files and documentation
+2. Checking the repository status
+3. Adding changed files
-3. Making commits with clear commit messages
+4. Creating commits with meaningful commit messages
-4. Creating a separate branch
+5. Creating a separate branch for Git workflow documentation
-5. Making a change on the branch
 6. Opening a Pull Request
 7. Merging the branch back into `main`
-8. Reviewing Git history
+8. Reviewing previous commits
-9. Using Git time travelling with a specific commit ID
+9. Checking out a specific older commit
-10. Returning from an older commit back to the current `main` branch
+10. Returning safely to the current `main` branch

 ## Git Commands Used

-During the project, I used these Git concepts and commands:
+The following Git commands were used during this task:

 ```bash
 git status